webplatform/docs/tutorials/inheritance_and_cascade/index.md

 === Why inheritance is useful ===

 So why does CSS have an inheritance mechanism?
 The easiest way to answer that is probably to consider what it’d be like if there was no such thing as inheritance.
-You would have to specify things like font family, font size and text colour individually — for every single element type.
+You would have to specify things like font family, font size and text color individually — for every single element type.

 Using inheritance, you can for example specify the font properties for the <code>html</code> or <code>body</code> elements and they will be inherited by all other elements.
-You can specify background and text colours for a specific container element and the text colour will automatically be inherited by any child elements in that container.
-The background colour isn’t inherited, but the initial value for <code>background-color</code> is <code>transparent</code>, which means the parent’s background will shine through.
-The effect is similar to what you’d get if the background colour were inherited.
+You can specify background and text colors for a specific container element and the text color will automatically be inherited by any child elements in that container.
+The background color isn’t inherited, but the initial value for <code>background-color</code> is <code>transparent</code>, which means the parent’s background will shine through.
+The effect is similar to what you’d get if the background color were inherited.

 Note: consider what would happen if background ''images'' were inherited?
 Every child would have the same background image as its parent and the result would look like a jigsaw puzzle put together by someone with a serious drug problem, since the background would be redrawn inside each subsequent child element.